vanjac/chromafiler/README.md

 It functions similar to a column-view browser (eg. [Finder](https://en.wikipedia.org/wiki/Finder_(software))), but each column can be broken off into its own window by dragging and dropping.
 You can use it as a popup menu docked to your taskbar for quickly locating a file, or as a complete replacement for Windows File Explorer (and Notepad).

-ChromaFiler works on Windows 8 through 11.
-Windows 7 support may be added eventually.
+ChromaFiler works on Windows 8 through 11 (and [mostly](https://github.com/vanjac/chromafiler/issues?q=is%3Aopen+label%3Awindows7+label%3Abug) works on Windows 7).

+> Note: There is currently a bug with the new 22H2 update for Windows 11 causing unnecessary whitespace in the left margin of windows.
+This will be fixed in a future update.

 ## Download